jcraane/kmm-resources/README.md

 When developing this plugin (or when forking this plugin and adding code to it) you may want to test this plugin in a project not included in this composite build.
 To do this do the following:

 Navigate to the plugin-build folder and execute ```./gradlew :kmmresources:publishToMavenLocal```.
-This task publishes to the local maven repository.
+This task publishes to the local maven repository.The local Maven repository stores build artefacts used by Maven and Gradle and can be found at ~/.m2/repository

+Navigate to the ~/.m2/repository/dev/jamiecraane/plugins/kmmresources to see the published plugins.

 In the project in which the plugin must be integrated do the following: